botanicus/pipeline.rb/README.md

 # About

 Plugin pipeline infrastructure connected **through RabbitMQ**.

-All the plugins are just **normal Ruby gems**.
+The plugins are just **normal Ruby gems**.

 ```
 Instance(s) of plugin 1 -> RabbitMQ broker -> Instance(s) of plugin 2
 ```

-It uses `amq.topic` exchange, so you can use globs to consumer from within a plugin OR a custom script.
-So if you want to see all the messages going through the system, simply create a queue with routing key `#`.
+It uses `amq.topic` exchange, so **you can use globs** to consume from within a plugin or a custom script.
+So if you want to see all the messages going through the system, simply create a queue a bind it to `amq.topic` with routing key `#`.
 Need all the events? `#event#`.
 Easy as that.

 # Why?